holochain/holochain-rust/doc/holochain_101/src/zome/zome_functions.md

 ## Introducing "Containers"

 To discuss the functions developers will build within Zomes, it is useful to zoom out for a moment, to the level of how Holochain runs on devices.
 Because there was an intention to make Holochain highly platform and system compatible, the core logic was written in such a way that it could be included into many different codebases.
 Think MacOSX, Linux, Windows, Android, iOS, and more.
-It is actually a "library" that needs to be included in another project which mounts, executes and manages it.
+Thus Holochain core is actually simply a library that needs to be included in another project which mounts, executes and manages it.
 Because filling this new need is becoming such a foundational aspect of Holochain, it has its' own name: *Container*.

 Containers install and uninstall, start and stop instances of DNA on devices.
 There is one more important function of Containers: *they create a channel to securely make function calls into the Zome functions of DNA instances*.